Cheers: Creation and concept

 Some believe that the show is a rehashing of Boston's ABC affiliate WCVB's locally produced 1979 sitcom Park Street Under featuring Steve Sweeney and American Repertory Theater founder Karen MacDonald.
 Three men developed and created the Cheers television series: Glen and Les Charles ("Glen and Les") and James Burrows, who identified themselves as "two Mormons and a Jew."
 They aimed at "creating a show around a Spencer Tracy-Katharine Hepburn-type relationship" between their two main characters, Sam and Diane.
 Malone represents the average man, while Chambers represents class and sophistication.
-The show revolves around characters in a bar under "humorous adult themes" and "situations."
+The show revolves around characters in a bar under "humorous adult themes" and "situations".

 The original idea was a group of workers who interacted like a family, the goal being a concept similar to The Mary Tyler Moore Show.
 The creators considered making an American version of the British Fawlty Towers, set in a hotel or an inn.
-When the creators settled on a bar as their setting, the show began to resemble the radio program Duffy's Tavern, originally written and co-created by James Burrows' father Abe Burrows.
+When the creators settled on a bar as their setting, the show began to resemble the radio program Duffy's Tavern, originally written and cocreated by James Burrows' father Abe Burrows.
 They liked the idea of a tavern, as it provided a continuous stream of new people, for a variety of characters.
-An early concept revolved around a woman becoming the new owner of the bar and the animosity created between her and the regulars, an idea which was used later in Season 6 when the character of Rebecca Howe was introduced.
+An early concept revolved around a woman becoming the new owner of the bar and the animosity created between her and the regulars, an idea that was used later in Season 6 when the character of Rebecca Howe is introduced.

 Early discussions about the location of the show centered on Barstow, California, then Kansas City, Missouri.
 They eventually turned to the East Coast and finally Boston.
 The Bull & Finch Pub in Boston, which was the model for Cheers, was chosen from a phone book.
 When Glen Charles asked the bar's owner, Tom Kershaw, to shoot exterior and interior photos, he agreed, charging $1.
 Kershaw has since gone on to make millions of dollars, licensing the pub's image and selling a variety of Cheers memorabilia.
 The Bull & Finch became the 42nd-busiest outlet in the American food and beverage industry in 1997.
 During initial casting, Shelley Long, who was in Boston at the time filming A Small Circle of Friends, remarked that the bar in the script resembled a bar she had come upon in the city, which turned out to be the Bull & Finch.